Q-Technologies/Dancer2-autopkg/README.md

 ## Installation

-Install the RPM (nodeps is required as RPM will automatically make any perl modules reference into dependencies, which is a problem if you have installed those modules through CPAN):
+Install the RPM (it assumes you have a perl installation with all the required modules in a package called perlbrew):

-    rpm -ivh --nodeps autopkg-1.0-1.0.noarch.rpm
+    rpm -ivh autopkg-1.0-1.0.noarch.rpm

 ### Prepare Environment